 Having their home spaces outfitted with quality classroom-like furniture to convey an in-school feel can help students with the structured approach of the Province’s plan.
 Here are a couple of suggestions along those lines:

 - One of the first steps for parents and students is to carve out a personalized space, one that students can call their own that provides comfort, security, and a sense of belonging.
-Encourage students to add personal touches.
+Encourage students to add personal touches to classroom furniture.
 That setting could be in a bedroom, but perhaps another location in the home would be better suited, to provide a change of scene.

 - An ergonomically designed chair built for comfort and a range of postures will also enhance the remote learning experience.
-Students will be required to spend hours each day doing school work, so the more comfortable they are, the more likely they are to benefit from the daily routine.
+Students will be required to spend hours each day doing school work, so the more comfortable their classroom furniture is, the more likely they are to benefit from the daily routine.

 - Desks should be able to adapt to the technical requirements of remote leaning, including sufficient space for computers and other necessities.
 A flexible desk that allows students to go from sitting to standing will help them ‘stretch their legs’ when they want to.